Before throwing yourself full force into the field of photography of any type, let us consider a few numbers.

 As a freelancer, you are proposing forging your own path, and you will have to develop the nerve to be forward in your requests.

 Once you have attained a measure of photography skills – in portraiture, in landscape photography; in any type of photography you are passionate about, it is imperative that you work your camera as often as possible.

-Should you not have the means or opportunity to train with any established photographers, practicing on your own is the way to take your skill to the next level.
+Should you not have the means or opportunity to train with any established photographers, practising on your own is the way to take your skill to the next level.

 Make it a habit of stepping out with your digital camera, or 35mm if you are a purist, and capture what you see.

-Filling your portfolio with a variety of subjects, environments, and composition will only prove you to be more versatile, open to any assignment.
+Filling your portfolio with a variety of subjects, environments, and compositions will only prove you to be more versatile, open to any assignment.

 Anyone who uses a camera could be called an amateur photographer.
 If you charge a fee for your shots, you would be considered professional.

 As there are no licensing requirements on photographers in the UK, it would be relatively easy to set up a studio, anywhere in our photogenic country.

 As compared to, say, France, where there are regulatory boards and specific legal requirements governing photographers.